 - Salt - Recommended to enhance flavors.
 I recommend adding a little more salt onto the grilled potato wedges after cooking, but that is optional.

 First thing is to wash the potatoes thoroughly.
 I like to use a vegetable brush (or a clean dish brush) to gently scrub the dirt off of them.

-Cut them into wedges.
-I cut them in half lengthwise, then in half again.
+You want to try to cut them into evenly sized wedges.
+I cut the potato in half lengthwise, then in half lengthwise again.
 Depending on the size of the potato, I usually cut the pieces in half again so I have 8 long potato wedges for each potato.

-If it is a really big potato sometimes I cut the 4 quarters into 3 giving us 12 wedges.
+If it is a really big potato sometimes I cut the 4 quarters into 3 instead of 2 giving us 12 wedges.
 If you leave them as thick wedges, you will want to increase the boil time slightly.

 Boiling the potatoes

 In order for the potatoes to cook best, these grilled potato wedges are boiled slightly first.
 If you put them onto the grill before boiling them first, they will likely be too crispy before they cook all the way in the center.

 Add the cut potatoes to a large pot or frying pan (I use my 5 quart frying pan.)
 Add water and bring to a boil.
 Once the water comes to a boil, cook them for about 5 minutes.

 You want to cook them until they are starting to become tender, but not falling apart.
 Once they are starting to become tender, drain and place in a dish to place in the fridge.

 Place in the fridge uncovered (do not cover) until they are cooled, about 30 minutes to an hour.
 You can leave them in the fridge longer, but they do need to be in the fridge at least long enough to be completely cooled down before grilling.